Locks; spend to save

 But what about long term lets?

-Well, if you read the fire risk assessment that has to be carried out by holiday let owners, it states “any property you pay to stay in.”
-If that doesn’t already mean long term lets, then it certainly will if the government of the day decides that the measures taking place with holiday lets are a success.
+The fire risk assessment to be carried out by holiday let owners states; ‘any property you pay to stay in.
+‘If that doesn’t already mean long term lets, then it certainly will if the government of the day decides that the measures taking place with holiday lets are a success.
 After all, the more they make you spend, the more they get in tax.

 If you own properties that you let out to tenants, then it might be an idea to get ahead of the curve.
-Locks are being changed all the time through abuse, lost keys, evicted tenants, etc. What better time than now to make sure that the new locks going in are keyless escape versions.
+Lock changes for landlords; locks are changed all the time through abuse, lost keys, evicted tenants etc. What better time than now to make sure that the new locks going in are keyless escape versions.
 In the event of a fire, your tenants can get out quickly without having to find keys in a panic situation?

-AC Locksmiths Norfolk can change your locks for you, We will ensure that all replacements are kite marked products, so all insurances will be valid.
+AC Locksmiths Norfolk can change your locks for you.
+Replacements are kite marked products.
+All insurances will be valid.

-Thumb turn exit lock
+Thumb turn exit lock, Lock changes for landlords

 But while thumb turn (escape) locks are great for getting out easily, they can be a reduction in your security.
 There are tools that can go in through letterboxes and rotate the inner thumb turns, it is important to consider options to cancel this short fall.
 Letter catching cages are a great remedy to this, or mounting a post box outside your house, while disabling any door positioned letter plates is even better.